timani/timani.co.za/_posts/2015-08-13-a-tdd-approach-to-creating-a-minimal-sculpin-docker-image-with-serverspec.md

 We want to keep our containers as lean as possible and Alpine Linux is a great distribution that is lightweight and easy to use.
 The main benefit is the docker image is only 5 MB so it slim and has fair number of packages available.

-###### Suites

-This section defines what we want to test.
+**Suites:** This section defines what we want to test.
 It includes the Chef run-list and any node attribute setups that we want run on each Platform above.
 For example, we might want to test the MySQL client cookbook code separately from the server cookbook code for maximum isolation.

 <pre><code class="language-yaml">suites:
 - name: default